 How to Make This Jalapeño Cheddar Sourdough Bread Recipe

-- Feed your starter at least 12-24 hours before starting the recipe.
-You want a hungry starter that takes in the flour and water for energy and uses that to raise the dough.
+- Feed your starter 12-24 hours before starting the recipe.
+You need an unfed hungry starter that takes in the flour and water for energy and uses that to raise the dough.

 - In a large mixing bowl, add the starter and warm, filtered water, stirring with a dough whisk or wooden spoon until dissolved.
 Then, stir in the flour and salt mixing until a thick, shaggy dough forms.